-Doe Park Caravan Site is situated in Teesdale, Durham, and this is one of my favourite valleys to explore from.
+Doe Park Caravan Site is situated in Teesdale, Durham, near to the village of Cotherstone.
+This is one of my favourite valleys to explore from.
 A great motorhome adventure there needed a great base to start from and Doe Park was definitely going to be my destination to hook-up there.

 Beautifully set as you can see and so wonderfully quiet too.
 As you can gauge in these photos I got.